woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 There are just a few things we could do to make our app *even better* 🔥

-# Step 1 - Destructuring
+# Step 1 - Destructuring, destructuring!

-In `CatCat.js` we are accessing props by doing `props.props.name`.
+In `CatCard.js` and other parts of our app, we are accessing nested props like this `props.props.name`.

 This works fine, but it doesn't look very purrdy!